xyproto/orbiton/README.md

 * Want to quickly convert Markdown to PDF and have pandoc installed?
 Try `o filename.md`, press `ctrl-space` and quit with `ctrl-q`.
 * The default syntax highlighting theme aims to be as pretty as possible with less than 16 colors, but it mainly aims for clarity.
 It should be easy to spot a keyword, number, string or a stray parenthesis.
 * Press `ctrl-w` to toggle the check mark in `- [ ] TODO item` boxes in Markdown.
-* `o` is written mostly in `o`, with some use of NeoVim for the initial development.
+* Orbiton is written mostly in Orbiton, with some use of NeoVim for the initial development.
 * Can load, edit and save gzipped text files or man pages that ends with a `.gz` extension.
 * Has fewer hotkeys to learn than GNU Nano.